havish7728/URL_Shortner/README.md

 1. Open the application in your web browser.
 2. Enter a URL in the input field and click "Shorten URL".
 3. Copy the shortened URL provided and use it as needed.

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/add-new-feature`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature/add-new-feature`).
-6. Create a new Pull Request.